scribear/ScribeAR.github.io/README.md

           * `dependencies`, which specifies the dependencies and version numbers we are using in our project.
           * `scripts`, which allows us to use shorthand for some common commands.
      * Note that `package.json` is committed to Git.
-          * When you want to add a new dependency to the project, you can run `npm install <dependencyname>` and npm will automatically update your `node_modules` and your `package.json`.
+          * When you want to add a new dependency to the project, run `npm install <dependencyname>` and npm will automatically update `node_modules` and `package.json`.
-          * When you push a commit, you will push this file with any dependencies and scripts that you added (i.e. it's not in `.gitignore`).
+          * When you push a commit, you will include this file with any dependencies and scripts that you added (i.e. it's not in `.gitignore`).
           * When you pull a commit, it may contain updated dependencies or scripts.
 This information will be stored in this file.
 Run `npm update` to apply these changes locally to your `node_modules`.
                * After your first time cloning the directory, you should be able to just run `npm update`, which will take a few minutes to create the `node_modules` folder, then if you run `npm start` it should load the page in a browser.
           * Essentially, `node_modules` runs a whole lot of code.
-But `package.json` tells our machines what to put in `node_modules`
+But `package.json` dictates what `node_modules` should contain.
 * `public` directory holds `index.html`, the home html file.
 It is automatically connected to `src/App.js` and you will rarely need to touch the html or anything else in `public`. `manifest.json` holds some basic information used by `index.html` and I don’t really know what it does.
      * Any external CSS libraries you want to use should be linked in the `index.html` file.
 (Right now there aren't any.)
      * All images should be stored in the public directory and referenced in the project as though they are in the same folder, i.e. simply as `./imgname.jpg`.